Easy Bedroom Updates

 1.Paint It Perfect

 For 10 years we had large 12 inch stripes in antique white and light sage.
 It was the only room in the house that hadn’t been repainted since our original renovation.
 I loved them but I always felt the antique white was too yellow and a bit dingy.
-I wanted a bright white and light greige color that would go with any accent color.
+I wanted a bright white and light greige color that would go with any accent color to make this master bedroom shine!

 If you follow me on Instagram , you would’ve seen my tutorial on painted stripes.
 To this day it was my most watched tutorial.
 We painted over the stripes with Sherwin Williams SW Egret White 7570 and SW 7008 Alabaster.
 These whites are so close when they go on but once dry they have the perfect amount of contrast.
 This week happens to be Sherwin Williams National Painting Week.
 Go out and grab your paint brushes and start painting your dream space.